Menu

 Announcements

-Overseas Young Chinese Forum congratulates the following five recipients of the 2023 OYCF-Chow Fellowship for Field Research in China:
+Overseas Young Chinese Forum congratulates the following five recipients of the 2024 OYCF-Chow fellowship, supported by donations by Gregory C. and Paula K. Chow.

-Zhuang Han is a Ph.D. candidate in Global Development at Cornell University.
+Junyi Han is a Ph.D. candidate in the Department of History at Yale University.

-Hsu Huang is a Ph.D. candidate in Sociology at Brown University.
+Pamela Tsui is a Ph.D. candidate in the Department of Sociology at the University of Toronto.

-Xiangyi Ren is a Ph.D. candidate in Sociology at University of Chicago.
+Liubing Xie is a Ph.D. candidate in the Department of City and Regional Planning at the University of California, Berkeley.

 Not a member yet?